Sun Oracle Database Machine: The Million Oracle Database IOPS Machine or Marketing Hype? Part I.

 Arguing the Oracle Marketing Message to the “Not Million IOPS DBA”

 Getting back to the point.
-We can safely presume that there is some nebulous limit in the Sun Database Machine that throttles IOPS to around 1 million.
+We can safely presume that there is some “nebulous” limit in the Sun Database Machine that throttles IOPS to around 1 million.
 How helpful is that information?
-Well, if you are a Sun Oracle Database Machine customer running applications that, in aggregate, demand less than 1 million IOPS you can simply rule out IOPS as the cause of performance problems.
+Well, if you are a Sun Oracle Database Machine customer running applications that, in aggregate, demand less than 1 million read IOPS you can simply rule out IOPS as the cause of performance problems.
 That is, so long as your application is not doing unnecessary I/O I suppose.
-Further, if your IOPS rate is, say, 250,000 you know you are well below the proven capacity.
+Further, if your read IOPS rate is, say, 250,000 you know you are well below the proven capacity (be keenly ware, however, that a full rack Exadata configuration is limited to 50,000 write IOPS with normal ASM redundancy).
 Why do I say “applications” and “in aggregate?”
 Think consolidation.
-The Sun Oracle Database Machine is, in my mind, a no-brainer go-to platform for consolidation.

 Summary